 Fancy amazing views with your G&T?
-The Black Boy has had a makeover during lockdown to update its back garden ready for punters – plus, they’ve handily upgraded the wifi so that signal reaches across the entire lawn (ideal for a change of scene for those WFH).
+The Black Boy had a makeover during the 2020 lockdown to update its back garden plus, they’ve handily upgraded the wifi so that signal reaches across the entire lawn (ideal for a change of scene for those WFH).
 The Black Boy is planning to reopen as soon as it is able to and will post updates on its Facebook and Instagram pages.
 Spend five minutes enjoying the pretty-as-a-picture village of Oving while you’re there, they filmed the original Hovis ads there!

 The Boxing Hare, Swerford

-One of my favourite pubs, this gastro gem in North Oxfordshire nestling Chipping Norton and Great Tew boasts some of the best pub food in the county and – bonus! – has a lovely large garden to the rear with views out to open countryside.
+One of my favourite pubs, this gastro gem in North Oxfordshire nestled between Chipping Norton and Great Tew boasts some of the best pub food in the county and – bonus! – has a lovely large garden to the rear with views out to open countryside.
 Note that Tuesdays are temporarily closed for lunch and supper, but you can enjoy their smashing menu in a tented terrace area with heating and festoon lighting.
 We’re getting our glad-rags ready for the latest addition – garden pods, which are covered, heated and complete with fairy lights.

 The Stag & Huntsman, Hambleden

-The Hambleden Valley in Bucks has been declared one of the best places to live in the Southeast by The Sunday Times, so what better time to visit this trad pub’s pretty terrace and beer garden with handy outdoor bar?
+The Hambleden Valley in Bucks has been declared one of the best places to live in the Southeast by The Sunday Times, so what better time to visit this pub’s pretty terrace and beer garden with handy outdoor bar?
 The Stag & Huntsman is due to reopen on 12 April for outdoor dining and drinks.